ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 Here's a tool!

-It's the AlexNet deep convolutional neural network that was state of the art for identifying things in images a couple years ago.
+It's the AlexNet deep convolutional neural network, which was state of the art for identifying things in images a couple years ago.
 We could use an implementation from the Model Zoo on Caffe, which would probably still have the 11-by-11 convolutions on the first layer, but likely wouldn't split the computation across two GPUs that way, yadda yadda yadda, this kind of thing is relevant to some of the work my current company is doing, yadda yadda yadda.

 This might be interesting for some people, but for a lot of people I suspect it would not be.